Maloyroyorko/crAPI-application-security-assessment/README.md

 ---

+## Acknowledgements

+AI-assisted tools were used to improve report formatting, documentation quality, and project organization.
+All security testing, vulnerability validation, and findings presented in this repository were performed by the author and evidences and artifacts are present to support author's claim.

+---

 ## 📌 Note

 This project is part of a structured learning path in API security testing and is intended to demonstrate practical offensive security skills combined with professional reporting standards.